itspladd/itspladd.github.io/_drafts/bootcamp-postmortem.md

 This was our first time building a new React application from the ground up, so it took us a few days to find our footing.
 By the end of the project, however, we were all jumping in and out of components and hooks easily!

-Hmm.
-If you're not familiar with React, then that last sentence might make absolutely no sense.
-If you like, you can just pretend that "components" are big hoops, and "hooks" are trapezes, and just imagine the three of us as circus performers.
-It's pretty similar, actually.
+<aside class="aside-left">If you're not familiar with React, then that last paragraph might make absolutely no sense.
+If you like, you can just pretend that <strong>components</strong> are big hoops, and <strong>hooks</strong> are trapezes.
+Then imagine the three of us as <strong>circus performers</strong>.
+It's pretty similar, actually.</aside>

 In contrast to InquizitorApp, we divided the work **vertically**, which meant that each of us was responsible for entire slices of the application, from the front-end styling to the database connection.
 Working vertically felt like a slower approach, with more development friction; however, we all became familiar with the entire shape of the application, rather than _only_ having familiarity with our specific domains.
+For a student project intended to help us all learn full-stack development, I think we made the right decision.

 Once again, you can see more details about the project on my [portfolio page](TODO-LINK), or click the link before the photo to see it on GitHub!